YounggjuuChoi/GBR-WNN/README.md

 #### Dataset Preparation
-We used Vimeo90K dataset for training and Vid4 dataset for testing.
+We used Vimeo90K dataset for training and Vid4, REDS4, SPMCS, DAVIS-2019 datasets for testing.
 - Download

     Please refer to **[Dataset.md](https://github.com/YounggjuuChoi/Deep-Video-Super-Resolution/blob/master/Doc/Dataset.md)** in our **[Deep-Video-Super-Resolution](https://github.com/YounggjuuChoi/Deep-Video-Super-Resolution)** repository for more details.